plantanapp/documentation/docs/Actions/send-email.md

 **The FROM parameter needs to be in concordance with the application SMTP settings. (eg: `notifications@mydomain.com`).**

-For Plant An App cloud-hosted application, the `From` email can be `anything@my-app.apps.plantanapp.com` or emails from a custom domain, if configured.
+For Plant An App cloud-hosted application, the `From` address can be `anything@my-app.apps.plantanapp.com` or an address from a custom domain, if configured.

 ### `1.
 Simple Email`